hsiaor/fahrenheit-to-celcius-converter/README.md

 This microservice converts temperatures from Fahrenheit to Celcius.
 Use the Client program to request and receive the converted temperature from the Server program.

+## Prerequisites

+Before you beging, ensure you have RabbitMQ installed and running locally on localhost standard port (5672).
+For more informatoin, see the [RabbitMQ documentation](https://www.rabbitmq.com/tutorials/tutorial-one-python#prerequisites).

 ## How to programmatically REQUEST and RECEIVE data from the microservice

 1. Open a terminal and start the Server program by running: